 02.06 Management Controls.
 Review the system of management controls for transportation activities and verify that:

-Transportation authorities and responsibilities are delineated among individuals and/or organizational designated in writing.
+Transportation authorities and responsibilities are delineated among individuals and/or organizational entities and designated in writing.

 Written management-approved instructions have been established to carry out the various transportation activities, including authorized changes.